ClickerNZ/ED_Enhanced_T16000/README.md

 ### SCRIPT CONTROLLER CHECK

-The script will check for compatible hardware each time it is run (as described under REQUIREMENTS) and will ABORT if you don't have at least;
+The script will check for compatible controllers each time it is run (as described under REQUIREMENTS) and will ABORT if you don't have at least;

 - Thrustmaster T16000L or T16000M FCS flight stick...
 - Thrustmaster TWCS Throttle